Health Information Technology

 Instructional Modalities

 The program provides theoretical and practical laboratory instruction in the classroom and professional practice experience in various health care environments.
-The program is offered in a combination of evening, hybrid, and online classes, and acute and alternative care health care settings.
+The HIM program at Phoenix College is entirely virtual.
+Health information management courses are offered in online, virtual meeting, and virtual hybrid format.
+Online courses are instructor-facilitated courses that do not require virtual meeting sessions.

 Program Accreditation